Sherlock Holmes pastiches: Print

 Caleb Carr was approached to pen a tale for the anthology Ghosts of Baker Street.
 Carr's short story grew to become a full length novel which became 2005's The Italian Secretary.
 An example of a Sherlock Holmes pastiche is found in The Curse of the Nibelung: A Sherlock Holmes Mystery (2005) by Sam North, which is currently in reprint.
 It finds Holmes at the very end of his career, together with a geriatric Watson, sent by Winston Churchill to Nazi Germany to help uncover a terrible secret.
-Elemental, querido Chaplin, by Rafael Marín (2005, Minotauro, Barcelona, ISBN 84-450-7542-X), is presented as an unpublished manuscript in which Charles Chaplin tells how, as a London poor child, he helped Sherlock Holmes in an adventure against Dr. Fu Manchu.
+Elemental, querido Chaplin, by Rafael Marín (2005, Minotauro, Barcelona, ISBN 84-450-7542-X), is presented as a false document unpublished manuscript in which Charles Chaplin tells how, as a London poor child, he helped Sherlock Holmes in an adventure against Dr. Fu Manchu.
 Nick Rennison's 2006 Sherlock Holmes: The Unauthorized Biography is a "biography" of the detective much like William S. Baring-Gould's earlier Sherlock Holmes of Baker Street: A Life of the World's First Consulting Detective.

 Mitch Cullin's novel A Slight Trick of the Mind (2005) takes place two years after the end of the Second World War and explores the character of Sherlock Holmes (now 93) as he comes to terms with a life spent in emotionless logic.
 Now old and frail, his once-steel trap mind begins to fail him as he loses items and forgets whole parts of his day.
 The story follows Holmes both at his home where he now tends bees in quiet retirement, as well as a vacation in Japan where he observes their post-war society first-hand.
 The novel is also interspersed with chapters from Holmes's's own book that reveal a fleeting moment of love that even he does not yet realise.
 It was adapted into the film Mr. Holmes starring Ian McKellen.
 The film released in 2015.

-Manly W. Wellman's Sherlock Holmes' War of the Worlds combined the elements of Holmes canon with H.G.
-Wells's science fiction classic and describes Holmes' and Watson's adventures in the Martian-occupied London (in passing, the book also asserts that Holmes had a long-lasting romantic relationship with Mrs. Hudson, but the puritanical Dr. Watson never noticed it).
+Manly W. Wellman's Sherlock Holmes' War of the Worlds combined the elements of Holmes canon with H. G. Wells's science fiction classic The War of the Worlds and describes Holmes' and Watson's adventures in the Martian-occupied London (in passing, the book also asserts that Holmes had a long-lasting romantic relationship with Mrs. Hudson, but the puritanical Dr. Watson never noticed it).

 Laurie R. King recreates Sherlock Holmes in her Mary Russell series (starting with The Beekeeper's Apprentice), set during World War I and the 1920s.
 Her Holmes is (semi-)retired in Sussex, where he gradually trains a teenage Russell as his apprentice.
-The series includes 11 full length novels and a short story tie-in with a book from her Kate Martinelli series, The Art of Detection.
+The series includes 19 full length novels, a short story tie-in with a book from her Kate Martinelli series, The Art of Detection, and a series of short stories bound together in an anthology (Mary Russell's War).